Articles on Objective Justification

 I. On the Meaning of Justification in General

-Justification is not limited to a forensic declaration of righteousness, but includes the Gospel of the forgiveness of sins, the taking away of sin, reconciliation with God, the expiation of the guilt of sin, redemption, and the satisfaction of the wrath of God, and all this in and through Christ.
+Justification is not limited in scope to this forensic declaration, but includes the Gospel of the forgiveness of sins, the taking away of sin, reconciliation with God, the expiation of the guilt of sin, redemption, and the satisfaction of the wrath of God, and all this in and through Christ.

 II.
 On the Meaning of Objective Justification

-Objective Justification is the doctrine that the suffering, the shedding of His blood, the death, and the resurrection of Christ was accepted by the Father as the full and complete atonement for the sins of all men.
-By virtue of this the Father declares that in Christ He is reconciled to the world and has forgiven the sins of the world.
+Objective Justification is the doctrine that the perfect obedience of Christ, His suffering, the shedding of His blood, and His death was accepted by the Father as the full and complete atonement for the sins of all men.
+In view of this the Father raised Christ from the dead and declares that He is reconciled to the world and has forgiven the sins of the world.
 He makes this declaration in the Gospel, and wants it to be preached to all men.
 Objective justification is thus also forensic.

 III.
 On the use of the term “Objective Justification”